mymax9172/couchdbjs/readme.md

 ### CouchDatabase

-Do not create a CouchDatabase instance using "new", only by the use method of a CouchServer instance
+Do not create a CouchDatabase instance using "new", use the 'use' method on a CouchServer instance instead

 **async getInfo()**